siavava/portfolio/content/projects/visual/89-multicopter.md

 $[\boldsymbol\omega]_\times$ is the skew-symmetric cross-product matrix; a Euler step drifts $R$ off the rotation group, so it is re-orthonormalized each frame.
-Updating velocity before position, rather than after, keeps the integrator stable at the timesteps a real-time simulation can afford — explicit Euler gains energy and diverges.
+Updating velocity before position, rather than after, keeps the integrator stable at the timesteps a real-time simulation can afford, whereas explicit Euler gains energy and diverges.

 [rigid-body]:   https://en.wikipedia.org/wiki/Rigid_body
 [multirotor]:   https://en.wikipedia.org/wiki/Multirotor